 Parodied in The Far Side, which shows a xenomorph family sitting down for dinner and one of the juveniles playing with the food — actually, in the food.

-In Dungeons & Dragons, one breed of Slaadi reproduces in this way (the adults have eggsacks in their finger and can implant an egg through a successful claw attack.
+One breed of Slaadi reproduces in this way (the adults have eggsacks in their finger and can implant an egg through a successful claw attack.
 The new slaad then grows inside the victim).